hbs-rcs/hbsgrid-docs/docs/index.md

     4. Log in to the HBS Grid by using [NoMachine](https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client) to connect to host `hbsgrid-nx.hbs.edu`
-    5. Open a Terminal in NoMachine:
-        *Applications => Favorites => Terminal*

-    6. Run

-        `/usr/local/app/rcs_bin/techpreview-dev/enable.sh & exit`

-        to open the grid configuration utility (you can copy/paste from the documentation to your Terminal).

-    7. Select the *Technology Preview* environment in the welcome dialog and click OK.

 The video below demonstrates these steps visually.
 <video width="100%" controls>